Byzantine Empire under the Angelos dynasty: Alexios IV Angelos

 Alexios IV soon began to realize that the generous offer promised to the Crusaders would not be met.
-He had managed to pay roughly half of the promised amount of 200,000 silver marks – whilst this had paid off the original 34,000 marks that the Crusaders were indebted, the Venetians had since demanded more money from the Crusade since their fleet was leased out for far longer than expected (due to the numerous diversions).
+He had managed to pay roughly half of the promised amount of 200,000 silver marks – whilst this had paid off the original 34,000 marks that the Crusaders were indebted, the Venetians had since demanded more money from the Crusade since their fleet was leased out for far longer than expected (due to a number of diversions).
 Making matters worse was Alexius IV's promise that he would cover the Venetians' rent of the fleet for the crusaders.

 Meanwhile, the money (including the 100,000 silver marks owed by the Byzantine Emperor) was to be raised with heavy and unpopular taxes.
 It was not long before the people of Constantinople tired of the Crusaders presence – their demands led to the heavy taxes that were being spent on their upkeep.
 Furthermore, they began destroying the city, pillaging to "pay ourselves" as chronicler Robert de Clari had it.

 On 19 August 1203, in an act of short-sighted zeal, some Crusaders went to the city and set the mosque, located outside the city walls, on fire.
 The fire spread, destroying not only the mosque but countless homes and churches.
 The fire was the worst to hit Constantinople since the Nika riots of 532, under the reign of Justinian I. A few days later, the Crusaders demanded their payment once again.
 When Alexios IV told them of the situation, the war became unavoidable.